7robertodantas/lina/k6-loadtest/README.md

    - Publishes heartbeat messages to `/devices/{device_id}/heartbeat`
    - Periodically requests authorization for a large amount (configurable)
    - Publishes usage reports to `/devices/{device_id}/usage` at configurable intervals
+   - Requests invoices to add funds to devices (auto-paid by autopay service)

 3. **Teardown:**
    - Disconnects from MQTT broker